Compute

 Prerequisites

-• Before granting permissions to user groups, get familiar with the system policies listed in Permissions.
-For the system policies of other services, see System Permissions.
+• Before granting permissions to user groups, get familiar with the system policies listed in Permissions for CCE.
+To grant permissions for other services, learn about all System-defined Permissions supported by IAM.

 • A user with the Security Administrator role (for example, your account) has all IAM permissions except role switching.
 Only these users can view user groups and their permissions on the Permissions page on the CCE console.